 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Italy.

-🔥 Power your passion with Ryzen 9 — where speed meets unstoppable performance!
+🔥 Power your productivity with Ryzen 9 5900XT – where speed meets stamina!

 The AMD Ryzen™ 9 5900XT is a 16-core, 32-thread unlocked desktop processor built on the advanced Zen 3 architecture.
-With a max boost clock of 4.8 GHz, 72 MB cache, and support for DDR4-3200 and PCIe 4.0, it delivers elite-level performance for demanding content creators and gamers.
-Designed for the AM4 socket, it offers a perfect blend of speed, multitasking, and future-proof compatibility.
+With a max boost clock of 4.8 GHz, 72 MB cache, and support for DDR4-3200 and PCIe 4.0, it offers exceptional multi-threaded performance ideal for content creators, gamers, and professionals.
+Designed for the AM4 socket, it balances high power efficiency at 105 watts with robust processing power, making it a smart upgrade for users seeking longevity and speed without switching platforms.

 | ASIN | B0D6NMCZG1 |